liferay/liferay-docs/discover/portal/articles-dxp/190-managing-users/11-auditing-users/02-configuring-user-audits.markdown

 2. In the *SYSTEM SCOPE* column on the left, select *Scheduler Engine Helper*.

-3. Select the checkbox for *Audit scheduler job enabled*, and click *Save*.
+3. Select the checkbox for *Audit scheduler job enabled* and click *Save*.

 Alternatively, you can make the same configuration via an OSGi configuration